Dier9181818/Dier9181818/README.md

 Love to...
 - 🥁 playing drums
+- 👩🏻‍🎨 drawing
-- ⛰ mountain climbing.
+- ⛰ mountain climbing
-- 📚 read about neuroscience and psychology.
+- 📚 read about neuroscience and psychology